 Rosemary is one of my favourite offerings for my Beloved Dead, and happens to be a part of the Mint family as well.

 While Studying for exams at varsity, I would burn Rosemary incense for its reputation in aiding memory.
 It is a powerfully fragrant herb, often used in cooking, and can be used to flavour foods for the purposes of love and fidelity.

-Rosmeary is a great fumigatory herb, and I often burn it as smudge in the house to remove negative energy, unwanted spirits and bring the protection of the Ancestral dead.
+Rosemary is a great fumigatory herb, and I often burn it in the house to remove negative energy, unwanted spirits and bring the protection of the Ancestral dead.